Current Customer Journey Analytics release notes (July 2026)

 Previously, it was difficult to accurately tie a given session to specific programs when analyzing live content, and it wasn’t possible to tie a given session to individual topics or program segments.

-For more information, see Upload schedule data to track live content
+For more information, see Upload schedule data to track live content.

-(Originally planned to release on October 29, 2025)
+(Originally planned for October 29, 2025)